frizkyiman/fix-read-only/README.md

   The script will automatically check if the file system is read-only, repair it if needed, and restore it to read-write mode.

-  **Note:** If the repair is successful, the script will offer the option to reboot the system to apply the changes.
-You can choose to reboot by typing 'y' and pressing Enter, or skip the reboot by typing 'n' and pressing Enter.
+  **Note:** If the repair is successful, the script will reboot the system to apply the changes.